• Skip to main content

 Instructions

-• Place all of the ingredients into a food processor and blend until the ingredients completely break down and start to stick together.
-This may take a few minutes.
-Once broken down, the mixture should stick as is, but may require a teaspoon of water at a time (while blending) to come together.
-Only add water if required.
+• Place all of the ingredients into a food processor and blend until the mixture completely breaks down and starts to stick together.
+This may take 1-2 minutes.

 Notes